A Comparison of Bessel and Riesz Potentials: Pointwise Estimates

 \subsection{Acknowledgement}

 I would like to thank Professor L. Colzani for clarifying some points in \cite{Colzani:1987pr}.
-This improved the argument in \S2.2.
 Professor A. Larrain--Hubach also made helpful comments on an earlier draft.
-Any remaining errors are, of course, mine.
+Any errors are, of course, mine.